 '''

-test a record was created in Ziniki "Ziniki accessed 2 times"
+test a record was created in Ziniki

+assert (second.msg)

 ziniki "my.com"

-bind org.ziniki.MyRecord my "my://my.com/org.zinapps.samples.ziniki.hello.AccessCHehtøt@sbm02iniki"
+bind org.ziniki.MyRecord my "my://my.com/org.zinapps.samples.ziniki.hello.Accesscountkiestssed 2 times"

+assert (hello.msg)

 bind AccessCount curr my.pointsTo

+"Hello From Ziniki"

 assert (curr.accesses)

-Finally, we start up a second Hello client and

-it has the messages Ziniki accessed 2 times
+2

 '''

-This again uses the ziniki command, identifying the server serving the $m{Y}$ .com domain.
+This again uses the ziniki command, identifying the server serving the my.com domain.
 From here, we can use the bind subcommand to extract individual data elements from the Ziniki data store and introduce them into the test scope for later evaluation.

 The first bind command finds the root reference record for the AccessCount type for the current user.
 Surprising as it may seem that "test302" on the end of the URI is the user identity.
-The "my" record is not actually the entity itself (the AccessCount) but is a reference to it, so the second bind command is needed to retrieve the actual record by resolving the pointsTo field of the MyRecord.
+The "my" record is not actually the entity itself (the AccessCount) but is a reference to it, so the second bind command is needed to retrieve the actual record by resolving the points To field of the MyRecord.